 If you tried this or any other recipe on my website, please let me know how it went in the comments; I love hearing from you!
 Also, please leave a star rating while you’re there!
 You can also tag me on Instagram or Facebook so I can check it out!

-blueberry cinnamon rolls with blueberry glaze on top.
+Close-up of blueberry cinnamon rolls with blueberry frosting and fresh blueberries on top.

 Blueberry Cinnamon Rolls